-Every full-time Ben & Jerry’s employee is eligible for some form of variable pay over and above their base pay.
-In 2008, Ben & Jerry’s salaried exempt employees and salaried non-exempt employees were eligible for the Variable Pay Award (VPA) plan which allocates bonuses based on the Company’s financial performance and the individual’s progress on goals and targets.
-Ben & Jerry’s company-owned scoop shop managers received variable pay through Ben & Jerry’s Retail Incentive Plan which is calculated based specifically on criteria relating to scoop shop sales and performance criteria.
+Some Ben & Jerry’s employees are eligible for bonuses over and above their base pay.
+In 2009, Ben & Jerry’s salaried exempt employees and salaried non-exempt employees were eligible for the Variable Pay Award (VPA) plan which allocates bonuses based on the Company’s financial performance and the individual’s progress on goals and targets.
+Ben & Jerry’s company-owned scoop shop managers received variable pay through Ben & Jerry’s Retail Incentive Plan which is based on criteria relating to scoop shop sales and performance criteria.

 Ben & Jerry’s maintains a competitive benefits package that includes many unique elements.
 In addition to standard benefits such as health care and 401(k) matching, all Ben & Jerry’s employees have access to company-sponsored memberships to local fitness centers; health screening programs; personal financial planning advice; on-site lactation rooms; an on-site Company store that stocks a wide variety of Ben & Jerry’s and Unilever products; and a hybrid car purchase incentive, among other things.
 Employees at the Central Support office in South Burlington also have an onsite workout facility and a dog-friendly workplace.

 Ben & Jerry’s is an equal opportunity employer that values diversity in our workforce.
-We believe that when we leverage the skills and experiences of employees from diverse backgrounds and experiences, our whole becomes greater than the sum of its parts.
-One tangible element of this commitment — one that holds a deep respect for individuals inside and outside our Company — one that holds a deep respect for individuals inside and outside our Company — is our application of Affirmative Action practices to look for conspicuous imbalances in our workforce and take positive steps to correct them.
+One element of this commitment is our application of Affirmative Action practices to look for conspicuous imbalances in our workforce and take positive steps to correct them.
 Affirmative Action plans focus on equality in hiring, training, promoting, and compensating employees.
 We are proud to say that this year (and once again), for the facilities where we completed analysis, there were no areas in which statistically significant adverse impact to our employees were found.

 Within our South Burlington office, Ben & Jerry’s donates office space to DREAM, a nonprofit mentoring organization that matches college mentors with young people growing up in subsidized housing projects.
-Thanks to a nomination from DREAM, and in recognition of our financial and volunteer support for DREAM, Ben & Jerry’s was the recipient of the Spirit of Service Award in 2008 presented by The Corporation for National and Community Service.
+DREAM staff have access to shared resources in the building, including the employee kitchen, meeting rooms, and photocopiers.
+We’re glad to be able to support their innovative and important work.

-Through our parent company Unilever, we organized a number of employee training programs in 2008 hosted at Ben & Jerry’s facilities, including workshops on Career & Development Planning, Time & Priority Management and Working Cross Culturally.
+In collaboration with our parent company Unilever, we organized a number of employee training programs in 2009 hosted at Ben & Jerry’s facilities, including workshops on Teamworking and Influencing Skills.